Impact

 Risk and Exploitability

-With a CVSS score of 5.3, the vulnerability presents a medium severity.
-The EPSS score is below 1% and the flaw is not listed in the CISA KEV catalog, suggesting a low current exploitation probability.
-The likely attack vector is remote via the SFTP subsystem, where an attacker can create many concurrent connections to trigger the resource leak.
-The vendor’s recommended interim measures include disabling SFTP support or limiting the maximum number of concurrent SSH sessions to reduce the exploitation surface.
+With a CVSS score of 5.3, the vulnerability is classified as medium severity.
+The EPSS score is below 1% and the vulnerability is not listed in the CISA KEV catalog, indicating a low probability of current exploitation.
+Based on the description, it is inferred that the attack vector would be remote through the SFTP interface, where an attacker could flood the daemon with many concurrent connections or large file transfers to trigger the resource leak.
+The vendor’s recommended interim measures include disabling SFTP in the SSH configuration or limiting the maximum number of concurrent SSH sessions, which would make exploitation more difficult.

 OpenCVE Enrichment